ggeoffrey/d3.layout.force3D/README.md

-##d3.layout.force3D with a proper third dimension
+#d3.layout.force3D with a proper third dimension

+Changé en titre 1

 Import it to your project after d3.js and replace:
 `d3.layout.force()` with `d3.layout.force3D()` into your code.